ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 - Your configuration files are stored in code, and so can be verified for safety and run by automated tools in a build pipeline.
 - Your AWS state is recorded in a state file, so you can see exactly what is live at any time without having to browse AWS.

 The main disadvantage of Terraform is having to manage your `terraform.tfstate` file.
-Your Terraform state file must be kept safe, but not locally (because every administrator needs to use the latest version) and not in Git.
-You also might want to split your state file into modules to make it easier to understand large configurations.
+Your Terraform state file must be kept safe, but not locally (because every administrator needs to use the latest version) and not in Git because it contains secrets.
+Include `*.tfstate*` in your `.gitignore` file.

+Managing your Terraform state is a complicated topic.
+This [article](https://spacelift.io/blog/terraform-state) is a good starting point.
+You can split your state file into modules to make it easier to understand large configurations.
+You should also use GitHub secrets and Terraform variables instead of hard coding secrets into your configuration files.
+Secrets can also be stored in AWS Parameter Store (free) or Secrets Manager (paid and more powerful).

+Store your state file in a versioned online service specifically designed for secrets, like AWS S3 or Terraform Cloud.
+Read more about this [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+Once you have a secure location for your state file, you can automate access to it with [Atlantis](https://www.runatlantis.io/).
+This free locally hosted app will use the latest version of your state file with Terraform apply when committing Git pull requests for infrastructure.
+You could also use a more powerful online service, with paid features, like [Spacelift](https://spacelift.io).

-The other difficulty in this example is the manual process required for a user to request database access from an administrator, and the potential for human error when the administrator grants expiring permissions.
+The other difficulty in our access example is the manual process required for a user to request database access from an administrator, and the potential for human error when the administrator grants expiring permissions.

 ## What is Abbey and how does it make access to data easier?

-Now that you know how to use Terraform, you are probably exhausted at the thought of managing hundreds of configuration file updates for every user access request.
+Now that you know how to use Terraform, you are probably exhausted at the thought of managing hundreds of configuration file updates for user access requests.
 Luckily, there are a few services that are a level of abstraction above Terraform.
 [Abbey](https://www.abbey.io/) is one example: A web application where users can request access to cloud resources and administrators can approve them.
 Permissions are automatically adjusted in your connected Terraform GitHub account and configured on AWS.

 Let's use Abbey to assign a user to a group to see how it works.
 Once again, following this tutorial won't incur charges, as Abbey is free for the first twenty users.
 You will need to have Git installed and GitHub account to follow this section.